upD8R/show_DHCP_leases/README.md

 # Summary

-This short shell script read the dhcp.leases file and delivers its output in a human readable manner aka table view. dhcp.leases is created by [Dnsmasq](https://thekelleys.org.uk/dnsmasq/doc.html), a combined DNS and DHCP server.
-In casem you configure it to act as DHCP in your network, it creates the file dhcp.leases to store the active DHCP leases.
+This short shell script reads the **dhcp.leases** file and delivers its output in a human readable manner aka table view. dhcp.leases is created by [Dnsmasq](https://thekelleys.org.uk/dnsmasq/doc.html), a combined DNS and DHCP server.
+In case you configure it to act as DHCP in your network, it creates the file dhcp.leases to store the active DHCP leases.

-PiHole is also using a modified Dnsmasq version in its core, so this script can also be usedi here if you need sneak peek on your leases on your console.
-Actually the path being used in the script refers to my PiHiole installation and you need to change it according to your environemnt.
+[Pi-hole](https://pi-hole.net) is also using a modified Dnsmasq version in its core, so this script can also be used here if you need a sneak peek on your DHCP leases on your console.
+Actually, the path being used in the script refers to my PiHiole installation and you need to change it according to your environment.

-Don't forget to make teh script executable.
+Don't forget to make the script executable.

 	chmod +x show_DHCP_lease.sh